You are here: Urology Textbook > Prostate > CBAVD

 Mutations of the CFTR:

-Mutations in the CFTR (cystic fibrosis transmembrane conductance regulator) lead to a bilateral absence of the seminal vesicles and/or vasa deferentes.
-The (pulmonary) manifestation of cystic fibrosis is not obligatory.
-Numerous different mutations have been described, which can be detected in 80% of men with CBAVD.
+Genetic mutations of CFTR (cystic fibrosis transmembrane conductance regulator) result in the bilateral absence of seminal vesicles and/or vasa deferentes.
+The manifestation of cystic fibrosis is not obligatory, as CBAVD is considered to be a minimal manifestation of cystic fibrosis.
+Numerous different mutations have been described, detectable in at least 80% of men with CBAVD.

 Association with unilateral renal agenesis:

 Patients with CBAVD without CFTR mutations will have in up to 40% a unilateral renal agenesia.
 Unilateral renal agenesia results from a developmental disorder of the urogenital ridge, which affects the ureteric bud, the mesonephric duct (Wolff duct), and sometimes also the paramesonephric duct (Müller duct), depending on the time and extent.
 Concomitant malformations of the internal genital organs are common.

 The vas cannot be palpated.
 Unilateral absence of the vas deferens does not cause any complaints.
 Men with CBAVD are infertile due toazoospermia.

 - Semen analysis: azoospermia and signs of obstruction (pH <7, low semen volume, low fructose)

 - Transrectal ultrasound: absence of seminal vesicles possible.

 - Mutation analysis of the CFTR gene is indicated if azoospermia is present and the vas cannot be palpated.

 Treatment is only necessary for reproduction, which is possible with intracytoplasmic sperm injection.
 The risk of cystic fibrosis (CF) is increased, and genetic diagnosis and counseling can assess the risk individually.